 The registration process

 So, turns out you do need to register for tax in Iceland.
 Don’t worry!
-Just follow these instructions from the Icelandic tax authority on how to register for Icelandic VAT.
+Just follow our instructions on how to register and file taxes for Icelandic VAT.

 Ultimately, you will receive a VAT registration number, which establishes you in the Iceland tax system as a legal business.
 This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.